 Set up a “digital desk” that the participant can call his or her own place to think and create.
 A large MURAL canvas can feel intimidating for someone new to online meetings.
 Create a "home base" for this person to work by adding their name, photo, and some sticky notes for this person to contribute to the canvas.

 In online meetings, less is more.

 When we have face-to-face meetings, we need activities and breaks to make personal connections beyond the work.
 How do we design playtime into meetings today?
 That’s right - warm ups!

 Warm-ups are perfect for online meetings too… plus, are a secret weapon for online facilitators.
 Warm-ups are your playful way to get the group comfortable working in the software and working together.

-MURAL company meetings involve 100+ employees from around the world.
+MURAL company meetings involve up to 1,000 employees from around the world.
 All of our meetings are over webcam, so we always see lots of floating heads.

 We needed to get the team connected, focused, and ready to work in MURAL.
 So, we did a warm up where people had to contribute to a conversation about feet instead of heads.

 People struggled at first, the activity gave the team a chance to learn different aspects of the software.
 It was much better for them to struggle with the software here rather than during a critical decision-making activity.

 Remember, low-risk activities like this one boost confidence for people in online meetings.